R. B. Bennett: Early life (1870–1890)

 The Bennetts had previously been a relatively prosperous family, operating a shipyard in Hopewell Cape, but the change to steam-powered vessels in the mid-19th century meant the gradual winding down of their business.
 However, the household was a literate one, subscribing to three newspapers.
 One of the largest and last ships launched by the Bennett shipyard (in 1869) was the Sir John A. Macdonald.
 In the 1870s depression, the shipbuilding business of Henry John Bennett appeared insufficient to support his family and some believed he was an ineffective businessman.
 Henry John had now become a merchant, blacksmith, and farmer.
 R.B.
 Bennett's early days inculcated a lifelong habit of thrift.
 The driving force in his family was his mother.
 She was a Wesleyan Methodist and passed this faith and the Protestant ethic on to her son.
 Bennett's father does not appear to have been a good provider for his family, though the reason is unclear.
 He operated a general store for a while and tried to develop some gypsum deposits.

 Educated in the local school, Bennett was a very good student but something of a loner.
 In addition to his Protestant faith, Bennett grew up with an abiding love of the British Empire, then at its apogee.
 A small legacy his mother received opened the doors for him to attend the normal school in Fredericton, where he trained to be a teacher; he then taught for several years at Irishtown, north of Moncton, saving his money for law school.
 At age 18, Bennett became principal of a school in Douglastown, New Brunswick.

 University, early legal career (1890–1897)

 Bennett enrolled at Dalhousie University in 1890, graduating in 1893 with a law degree and very high standing.
 He worked his way through with a job as assistant in the library and participated in debating and moot court activities.
-When James Lougheed needed a junior for his Calgary, Alberta law office, Bennett was recommended by the dean, Dr. Richard Chapman Weldon.
+When James Lougheed needed a junior for his Calgary law office, Bennett was recommended by the dean, Dr. Richard Chapman Weldon.

 Bennett was then a partner in the Chatham, New Brunswick, law firm of Tweedie and Bennett.
 Max Aitken (later to become Lord Beaverbrook) was his office boy.
 Aitken persuaded Bennett to run for alderman in the first Town Council of Chatham.
 Aitken managed Bennett's campaign and Bennett was elected by 19 votes out of 691 cast.